-From decorating for the holidays and visiting family to preparing feasts and enjoying activities in the snow, this time of year provides seemingly unending choices for fun, family and fellowship.
-Unfortunately, the busyness and merriment of this time of year also means the potential for increased injury from a variety of sources.
+From decorating for the holidays and visiting family to preparing feasts and enjoying activities in the snow, this time of year provides seemingly unending choices for fun, family, and fellowship.
+But unfortunately, the busyness and merriment of this time of year also mean the potential for increased injury from various sources.

-Safety in play during the holidays begins with making sure toys are appropriate for a child’s age and ability as well as providing appropriate supervision.
+- Toys – Safety in play during the holidays begins with making sure toys are appropriate for a child’s age and ability and providing proper supervision.
 Start by checking age ranges on toys before purchasing.
 With younger kids, also be aware of the packaging for toys, making sure potential eye hazards are removed.
-Special care also needs taken with flying and projectile toys, including chemistry sets, airsoft and BB guns and rockets.
-Supervise older kids using projectile toys, and make sure they follow directions and wear goggles when operating these toys.
-Also remember to keep younger children and other spectators at a safe distance.
+Special care also needs to be taken with flying and projectile toys, including chemistry sets, airsoft, and BB guns and rockets.
+Supervise older kids using projectile toys, and ensure they follow directions and wear goggles when operating them.
+Also, remember to keep younger children and other spectators at a safe distance.

-Most homes are filled with festive decorations this time of year.
-Be sure to check that breakable ornaments are out of the reach of young children and make sure branches on Christmas trees aren’t sticking out at a child’s eye-level.
-Other decorations posing potential injury threat include fireplaces, candles and electrical cords.
-Use common sense with each of these, making sure they won’t cause someone to trip and that they are safely avoidable.
-Another potential hazardous decoration is spray snow because the chemicals can easily harm eyes.
-Use caution when applying making sure to wear safety goggles when doing so.
+- Decorations – Most homes are filled with festive decorations this time of year.
+Ensure that breakable ornaments are out of the reach of young children and make certain branches on Christmas trees aren’t sticking out at a child’s eye level.
+Other decorations posing potential injury threats include fireplaces, candles, and electrical cords.
+Use common sense with these, ensuring they won’t cause someone to trip and are safely avoidable.
+Another potential hazardous decoration is spray snow because the chemicals can easily harm the eyes.
+Again, use caution when applying to make sure to wear safety goggles when doing so.

-For some, holiday food is the best part of the holiday season.
+- Food – For some, holiday food is the best part of the holiday season.
 And other than the extra calories, many don’t consider the potential safety hazard accompanying all that extra food.
-To begin, be aware of the safe handling and cooking processes needed for the food you’re preparing.
-From food allergies to food poisoning, being aware of the potential health hazards can help make sure everyone enjoys the festivities.
-Food safety also involves making sure an active kitchen is always supervised and that smoke alarms are in working order.
-Finally, keep children away from hot surfaces, and encourage everyone to wash hands frequently.
+First, be aware of the safe handling and cooking processes needed for the food you prepare.
+From food allergies to food poisoning, awareness of the potential health hazards can help ensure everyone enjoys the festivities.
+Food safety also ensures that the kitchen is always supervised and smoke alarms are in working order.
+Finally, keep children from hot surfaces, and encourage everyone to wash hands frequently.

-If you live in or are traveling to an area with the potential for a white Christmas, you’re probably looking forward to sledding and snowball fights and possibly snowmobiling, skiing or snowboarding.
-If your holiday plans include these or other outdoor snow-related activities, make sure everyone’s gear includes sunglasses or goggles to protect eyes both from impact and from the sun.
-Also, keep in mind that the possibility for sunburn still exists in cold weather, and that its potential significantly increases with altitude.
-In addition to protecting eyes, protect the rest of your body by staying dry and dressing warmly with layers.
+- Snow – If you live in or are traveling to an area with the potential for a white Christmas, you’re probably looking forward to sledding and snowball fights and possibly snowmobiling, skiing, or snowboarding.
+If your holiday plans include these or other outdoor snow-related activities, ensure everyone’s gear includes sunglasses or goggles to protect the eyes from impact and the sun.
+Also, remember that the possibility of sunburn still exists in cold weather and that its potential significantly increases with altitude.

-Check out these great articles related to safety in the snow: Links to articles on Cold Weather Safety, Great Goggles Make Snowmobiling Even More Enjoyable, and An Expert’s Guide to Skiing Sunglasses Lens Tints.
+Check out these great articles related to safety in the snow: Links to articles on Cold Weather Safety and Great Goggles Make Snowmobiling Even More Enjoyable.

-Most people travel at least some over the holidays with many traveling significant distances.
-Keep in mind that weather makes road conditions vary significantly from one location to the next as well as at different times of day.
+- Travel – Most people travel at least some over the holidays, with many traveling significant distances.
+Remember that weather makes road conditions vary significantly from one location to the next and at different times of the day.
 Plus, there are the vision challenges often accompanying long drives.
-Vision can become blurry from fatigue, sunlight reflecting off snow makes seeing anything difficult, and just general fatigue can wreak havoc on anyone’s alertness.
+Vision can become blurry from fatigue, sunlight reflecting off snow makes seeing anything difficult, and general fatigue can wreak havoc on anyone’s alertness.
 Tips for safe holiday travel include wearing the proper eyewear for the time of day, including always sunglasses during the day.
-Other options for reducing the chance of accidents caused by fatigue include resting frequently, keeping the car cool and sharing the driving.
-And tips on travel safety during the holidays would be incomplete without encouraging that a designated driver be chosen prior to indulging in any holiday drinking.
+Other options for reducing the chance of accidents caused by fatigue include frequently resting, keeping the car cool, and sharing the driving.
+And tips on travel safety during the holidays would be incomplete without encouraging that a designated driver be chosen before indulging in any holiday drinking.

 For more on the challenges of night driving, check out Shedding Some Light on Night Driving Challenges and Solutions, Part 1 and Part 2.